AutodataAI/demo06_IP_Ted/README.md

 # Project Title

 ## 1. Project Description
-State your app in a nutshell, or one-sentence pitch.
-Give some elaboration on what the core features are.
-This browser based web application to ...
+Alertogo is a commuter’s virtual bulletin board, where you can post, and view reports of unsafe incidents, outages, or just overall crowdedness on transit when they happen.

 ## 2. Names of Contributors
 List team members and/or short bio's here...
-* ...
+* Leslie
-* ...
+* Ted
 * ...

 ## 3. Technologies and Resources Used